abdulbathish/jackfruit/README.md

-# Jackfruit - Kafka Error Processor
+# Jackfruit - ondemand Templete Extraction

 Jackfruit is a Java application that listens to Kafka messages for error IDs.
 Upon receiving an error ID, it generates a credential request using an API, retrieves salt from the database, and then processes the credential request through another API.